-Chimney breasts and fireplaces None.
-Internal decorations Visually inspected.
-Internal decorations comprise papered, painted, stained and tiled finishes.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter and consumer unit in a small wall cupboard in the hallway.
-Visible wiring is run in PVC coated cabling with 13 amp power outlets.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is in an outside box at the rear.
+Mains supply installed.
+The gas meter is located within an external box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-The bathroom is furnished with a white suite comprising panelled bath with Triton Cara electric shower over, low level WC and wash hand basin.
-All visible pipework is formed in copper and PVC materials.
-There is a one and a half bowl acrylic sink unit in the kitchen.
+Mains supply installed.
+The bathroom and en-suite shower room are fitted with white suites.
+There is a stainless steel sink unit with side drainer fitted within the kitchen and visible pipework is in copper or PVC materials.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a Saunier Duval gas fired central heating boiler wall mounted in the kitchen.
-This supplies steel panel radiators and also provides domestic hot water.
+A wall mounted gas fired Potterton Promax boiler within a kitchen cupboard provides a system of filled radiators and also provides the domestic hot water.
+Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is connected to the main sewer.
+Visually inspected.